Joints 7 DOF

 Locate it.

-I chose HSV segmentation deliberately.
-It is simple, transparent, and every failure mode is visible — you can literally see the mask and know what went wrong.
+I chose HSV segmentation on purpose.
+It is simple and clear, and I can see every failure mode.
+I can look at the mask directly and know what went wrong.
 For this task it is the right tool.

-The centroid computation uses image moments, which gives sub-pixel accuracy.
-The depth reading at that pixel plus the camera intrinsics gives a 3D point in camera frame.
+The centroid computation uses image moments, which gives sub pixel accuracy.
+The depth reading at that pixel plus the camera intrinsics gives a 3D point in the camera frame.
 ROS 2 TF handles the rest.

 HSV Threshold Mask